 1. Find the Right Tree – Trees come in all shapes and sizes, and often change dramatically over their lifetimes.
 Some grow tall, some grow wide and some have extensive root systems.
 Before selecting your tree, make sure you know how tall, wide and deep it will be at maturity.
 For lists of recommended trees for your region of Florida, please visit the University of Florida’s “Trees and Power Lines” website.

-- FPL operates more than 45,000 miles of overhead power lines surrounded by approximately seven million trees.
+FPL operates more than 75,000 miles of overhead power lines.

-- Each year FPL trims trees along thousands of miles of power lines throughout the state.
+Each year FPL maintains vegetation along 15,000 miles of power lines throughout its service area.